phomc/docs/docs/grimoire/enchantment/armor-enchantment.md

 | 2     | 50%         |
 | 3     | 75%         |
 | 4     | 100-125%    |

+For any successful trigger, the durability cost equals to `aftershock damage / 4`, rounded down to the nearest integer.
+Amount of damaged mobs does not matter.

 :::caution
 Aftershock is for boots only.